 Hirschsprung's disease is a birth defect that causes a blockage or narrowing of the intestines.
-Babies with this condition are born without intestinal nerve cells called ganglion cells, which allow the intestine to relax and contract so stool (poop) can pass through and out of the body.
+Babies with this condition are born without intestinal nerve cells called ganglion cells, which allow the intestine to relax and contract so stool can pass through and out of the body.
 Without these nerve cells, the intestine narrows.

 In most babies with Hirschsprung's disease, ganglion cells are missing from only a small part of the large intestine or colon, near the rectum.
 In some babies, ganglion cells are missing from throughout the large intestine.
 Rarely, babies are born without ganglion cells in both the large and small intestine.